sihan2003/sihan25_demo/README.md

 # sihan25_demo
+author is sihan mahale.
-this is my first repo
+this is my first repo. learning how to use git and github.